 Ahem, where were we?
 Ah, yes — the AirRam is bagless, cordless, lightweight (under eight pounds) and fairly quiet when running.
 Its lithium-ion battery is covered by a two year warranty, and the vacuum also features an easy-to-read 4-stage LED display to let you know how much juice is left in the battery.

-WE felt its best feature was the rotating handle that allows for easy maneuvering around awkward corners and tough-to-reach spots, like under the coffee table, bed, and the passed out hooker on your living room floor.
+We felt its best feature was the rotating handle that allows for easy maneuvering around awkward corners and tough-to-reach spots, like under the coffee table, bed, and the passed out hooker on your living room floor.
 Our biggest complaint: No attachments.
 This meant we had to recruit a broom and hand vac to get in slim spots like the space between the dresser.
 Overall, we’re still in shock by how many loose Skittles lived under the loveseat.